 Four Great Mansions

-Another folk memory that persisted through the times among the Chinese community was that of the Four Great Mansions (Si Da Cuo, 四大厝) built in the Chinese style in the latter half of the 19th century, by Tan Seng Poh, Seah Eu Chin, Wee Ah Hood, and Tan Yeok Nee (Tan Hiok Nee).
-162 See, for instance, Hsu Yun-ts’iao, Malaiya congtan, 115; Leung, “Economic Life”; and 林孝胜 [Lin Xiaosheng] et al.,《石叻古迹》Shile guji (Singapore: South Seas Society, 1975), 225-6.
+Another folk memory that persisted through the times among the Chinese community was that of the Four Great Mansions 四大厝 162 See, for instance, Hsu Yun-ts’iao, Malaiya congtan, 115; Leung, “Economic Life”; and 林孝胜 [Lin Xiaosheng] et al.,《石叻古迹》Shile guji (Singapore: South Seas Society, 1975), 225-6.
 The house of Tan Yeok Nee was known to have been built with labour specially recruited from China, so we can presume that the rest of them were built in a similar way at similar expense.
-The Seah family’s mansion, named Da Fu Di 大府第 was built on Boat Quay in 1872, on land that was occupied by the warehouses of Guthrie and Co.
+The Seah family’s mansion, named Dàfǔ Dì 大府第 was built on Boat Quay in 1872, on land that was occupied by the warehouses of Guthrie and Co.
 In the 1930s, it had already fallen into disrepair and was no longer inhabited by the descendants, but was partly rented out for use as a warehouse.
 163 Oral history of Chua Meng Khin, reel 4.
-By the 1970s, no trace of the building remained.
+By the 1970s, no trace of the building remained.built in the Chinese style in the latter half of the 19th century, by Tan Seng Poh, Seah Eu Chin, Wee Ah Hood, and Tan Yeok Nee (Tan Hiok Nee).

 All the four mansions were built by Teochew merchants who had made their fortunes by their involvement in the gambier and pepper trade.
-Wee Ah Hood, like Eu Chin and Seng Poh, as also a major gambier and pepper agent and financier who had dealings with European traders, while Tan Yeok Nee was appointed as the Major China by the Johore Sultan over the Chinese community of Johore, and thus was in the centre of the gambier and pepper economy of that state.
+Wee Ah Hood 黄亚佛 Take-off and Maturity), and was at the centre of the gambier and pepper economy of that state.
 Having such magnificent homes fulfilled the aspirations of these merchants and added to their prestige.
-Furthermore, it shows how great and profitable a venture gambier and pepper planting was in the 19th century before its eventual decline by the turn of the century.
+Furthermore, it shows how great and profitable a venture gambier and pepper planting was in the 19th century before its eventual decline by the turn of the century., like Eu Chin and Seng Poh, was also a major gambier and pepper agent and financier who had dealings with European traders.
+Tan Yeok Nee was appointed by the Johore Sultan as the Major China over the Chinese community of Johore (see

 At the same time, though, it is entirely possible that folk memory of these houses was also coloured by resentment against the elite’s great wealth in the face of the poverty of the majority of the Chinese community.
-By imprinting such obvious symbols of status and prosperity in the urban landscape of Singapore town (and thus the consciousness of the populace who defined their space and took their bearings from the landmarks surrounding them), and by decorating them in the ornate Chinese style in contrast to the more utilitarian buildings surrounding them, the owners of these houses were not trying to be discreet about their wealth.
+By imprinting such obvious symbols of status and prosperity in the urban landscape of Singapore town, they impressed their status on the consciousness of the populace, who defined their space and took their bearings from the landmarks surrounding them.
+By decorating them in the ornate Chinese style in contrast to the more utilitarian buildings surrounding them, the owners of these houses were not trying to be discreet about their wealth.